PermitPipeline

 Scoring + data

-How are project leads scored?
+How are projects scored?

 How often is the data updated?